 - works closely with the health sector and communities to improve access to allied health services.

-The following principles lay the foundation for IAHA strategic priorities and objectives:
+The following principles lay the foundation for IAHA strategic priorities, goals and strategies.

 History of IAHA